Lee Radford

-Lee Radford (born 26 March 1979) is an English professional rugby union coach, and former rugby league player and coach.
+Lee Radford (born 26 March 1979) is an English professional rugby union coach, and former rugby league footballer and coach.
 Since 2023 he has worked for Premiership Rugby club Northampton Saints as their defence coach.

 He previously worked in rugby league as the head coach of Hull FC, in the Super League, from 2013 to 2020 and as head coach of Castleford Tigers from 2022 to 2023.

 As a player, he was an England international forward who played for Hull F.C. and the Bradford Bulls in the Super League, and for Yorkshire.

 Background

-Radford was born in Kingston upon Hull, Humberside, England.
+Radford was born in Kingston upon Hull, East Riding Of Yorkshire, England.

 Playing career

 Radford made his professional début for hometown club Hull Sharks (Heritage № 910) before moving to Bradford in 1998.
 Radford played for the Bradford Bulls from the interchange bench in their 2003 Super League Grand Final victory against the Wigan Warriors.
 Having won Super League VIII, Bradford played against 2003 NRL Premiers, the Penrith Panthers in the 2004 World Club Challenge.
 Radford played at in the Bulls' 22–4 victory.
 He also played for Bradford at in their 2004 Super League Grand Final loss against the Leeds Rhinos.
 Radford played for the Bradford Bulls at in their 2005 Super League Grand Final victory against the Leeds Rhinos.

 Radford later returned to his hometown club of Hull FC, who he joined for the start of 2006's Super League XI.
 Hull reached the 2006 Super League Grand final to be contested against St. Helens, playing at in his side's 4–26 loss.